Guides

 Fine-tuning Your Magnifier

 All Monstrum magnifiers come centered from the factory but a number of variables can cause your picture to appear off-centered.
 An example of this would be if your red dot and magnifier have very close heights but not exact.
 This is where the adjustment turrets come into play.
 By dialing the turrets corresponding to windage and elevation, you can get the picture centered on your magnifier.
 Check out the graphic on the bottom to see some examples of this.
-[Insert graphic with misalign magnifiers] And that's really all there is to it.
+And that's really all there is to it.
 We carry a variety of red dots, magnifiers, and riser mounts to make sure your setup is as optimal as possible.

 And that's really all there is to it.
 We carry a variety of red dotsmagnifiers, and riser mounts to make sure your setup is as optimal as possible.